the-technat/terraform-aws-eks-full/README.md

 Please don't use this module!
 It's highly opiniated and not meant for others to use.

+## Technical Debts

+Currently most of the stuff the module deploys works, however:
+- Many things can't be controlled from the outside (like feature toggles)
+- No app is HA (to be discussed if needed or added as feature toggle)
+- No app is secure (missing securityContexts)
+- No app has resource requests/limits

 ## Design Decisions

 - Everything is deployed using Terraform
-- Dependencies shall be strict and clear:
+- Dependencies shall be strict and clear, providing seamless deploy and destroy runs
-  - Metrics can be enabled beforehand (it using service discovery)
-  - Terraform depends_on shall be modeled correctly
-  - Using "extra" charts to deploy ingress resources is encouraged

 <!-- BEGIN_TF_DOCS -->
 ## Requirements